cloudnative-pg/cloudnative-pg/docs/src/index.md

 ["Platform Compatibility"](https://www.enterprisedb.com/product-compatibility#cnp)
 page from the EDB website for a list of the currently supported Kubernetes distributions.

+### Multiple architectures

+The Cloud Native PostgreSQL Operator container images support the multi-arch format for the following platforms: `linux/amd64`, `linux/arm64`, `linux/ppc64le`, `linux/s390x`.

+!!!
+Warning
+    Cloud Native PostgreSQL requires that all nodes in a Kubernetes cluster have the same CPU architecture, thus a hybrid CPU architecture Kubernetes cluster is not supported.

-## Supported PostgreSQL versions
+## Supported Postgres versions

+The following versions of Postgres are currently supported:

-PostgreSQL 13, 12, 11 and 10 are currently supported.
+- PostgreSQL 13, 12, 11 and 10 (`linux/amd64`)

 ## Main features